 Lockers are provided.
-All students are expected to pay the appropriate deposit and hire fee for the year.
+All students are expected to pay the deposit and hire fee for the year.
+Lockers are not transferable nor should they be shared.

 All uniform and equipment must be labelled.
 Lost property is kept in the school office and is displayed once per half term before being disposed of.